 Many believers, though they live in New Testament times, walk in the Old Testament spirit.

 It is a high place that is given to the prayers of saints in 1 Timothy 2:1-2.
 If Christians only knew how their prayers for kings and governors are heard in heaven, they would not be meddlers with this world’s politics.

 Every wish that the Holy Ghost breathes into the soul of a believer is a voice which enters into the ear of God.

 It is well for a child of God to pray for himself, but a more excellent thing to pray for others.
 God honors the spirit of intercession.

 We are too apt to set God a time and a way of answering our prayers; and even when our prayers are answered, we are often surprised and ready to faint.
 If we desire much communion with God and with Christ, we must not be surprised if the Holy Spirit comes upon us as a keen north wind, revealing our own corruption and evil to us: when it comes, let us not say, How can we bear this?
 But rather be thankful for God’s wise answer to prayer.

 If we have not the spirit of supplication and thanksgiving, let us begin with the spirit of confession.

 When we pray, let us be sure God is hearing us.
-If we asked help, kindness, favour, from a fellow-man, it cheers us to observe the kind attentive look: let us by faith regard our unseen Saviour and Priest, and settle it in our hearts that our prayer is received; the answer will come in the best time.
+If we asked help, kindness, favor, from a fellow-man, it cheers us to observe the kind attentive look: let us by faith regard our unseen Savior and Priest, and settle it in our hearts that our prayer is received; the answer will come in the best time.
 If we cannot comply with God’s just demands to be singing and triumphing with Christ above, He will listen to His unbelieving, groaning children.
 He bows down His ear to hear their cry.